 How Do I Know When to Change the Strings on My Violin/Viola/Cello?

 When you make the decision to learn the violin, viola or cello you will receive your instrument, give it a go and then maybe wonder how it all works.
-Unlike many instruments it is quite straightforward to see that the sound comes from the strings and if the strings aren’t quite right this is the starting point for getting the problem sorted.
+Unlike many instruments it is quite straightforward to see that the sound comes from the strings and if the strings aren’t quite right this is the starting point for getting problems sorted if the instrument isn’t sounding as it should.

 If a string snaps this will need replacing.
 There is no fixing option with strings unfortunately.
 If a string has snapped it is easy to remove.
 You will unravel one part from the peg at the top and remove the bottom half from the tailpiece.
 The string is no good for anything – unless you are particularly inventive!
 (There are various re-cycling schemes for old instrument schemes, or some schools take them for the art department.)